-GPSA aims to ensure that the contribution of supervisors to providing quality training for the next generation of family doctors is rewarded and recognised.
-They provide best-practice resources, support practice managers in the clinical learning environment, and advocate on behalf of general practice supervisors for an optimal GP training sector.
+GPSA aims to ensure that the quality training GP supervisors provide for the next generation of family doctors is respected, rewarded and recognised.
+They provide best-practice resources, support practice managers in the clinical learning environment, and advocate on behalf of general practice supervisors and training practice owners for the benefit of the profession.

 Support for registrars

-Refer to the AGPT Registrar handbook: Registrar safety and support section in the FSP Registrar Handbook.
+Refer to the Registrar safety and support section in the FSP Registrar Handbook.